Action Hallucination in Generative Vision-Language-Action Models: Long-Horizon Plan Hallucinations

-Theorem~\ref{thm:amplification-threshold} (proof in Appendix~\ref{app:proof:amplification-threshold}) highlights a feasibility constraint.
-When the horizon barrier makes the initial valid mass small ($\rho_1 \le \gamma^T$), any amplification that grows only polynomially with the number of rounds (e.g., simple accept/reject) cannot accumulate enough valid mass without \textit{exponentially} many queries.
-Any {certified} $(\alpha,\beta)$-reliable planner must also satisfy $q\le \alpha/\varepsilon_{\mathrm{fp}}$ (Lemma~\ref{thm:amplification-search-reliability}).
-If $\varepsilon_{\mathrm{fp}}$ is bounded away from zero, then for sufficiently large $T$ there is \textit{no} $q$ satisfying both constraints; the feasibility window can \textit{close}.
-In contrast, geometric (exponential-in-$j$) amplification grows valid mass multiplicatively and can reach the abstention threshold quickly enough.
+Theorem~\ref{thm:amplification-threshold} highlights a certificate-level feasibility constraint.
+When the horizon barrier makes the initial valid mass small, amplification that grows only polynomially with the number of rounds (e.g., simple accept/reject) cannot accumulate enough valid mass without \emph{exponentially} many queries.
+At the same time, Lemma~\ref{thm:amplification-search-reliability} gives the sufficient hallucination certificate $q\varepsilon_{\mathrm{fp}}\le\alpha$.
+If $\varepsilon_{\mathrm{fp}}$ is bounded away from zero, the certificate window can \emph{close} for large $T$.
+In contrast, geometric amplification grows valid mass multiplicatively and can reach the abstention threshold quickly enough.

-\mypara{Implications for VLAs} Our theoretical analysis above is simple but provides us with key takeaways.
-First, long-run planning is difficult because success is a product of {conditional} progress factors.
+\mypara{Implications for VLAs} Our analysis above provides us with key takeaways.
+First, long-horizon planning is difficult because success is a product of {conditional} progress factors.
 This problem has been long recognized in robotics and remains applicable to contemporary VLAs.
 A practical (and historically natural) way to address the horizon barrier is to leverage hierarchy, e.g., verify and replan at intermediate semantic or skill boundaries, which turns one length-$T$ rare-event into many shorter-horizon problems.
+A complementary approach is to verify actions/plans.
+The verification-guided framework in Lemma~\ref{thm:amplification-search-reliability} clarifies what test-time compute can and cannot buy with noisy verifiers.
+The prescriptive message is that high-level VLM/VLA planners should not treat verification as a binary filter on complete trajectories (more in Appendix~\ref{app:nonadaptive-window}).
+They should use \emph{feedback} to reshape $Q_j$ so that $\rho_j$ grows \textit{multiplicatively}.
+In robotics, gains often come from exploiting \emph{structure}; planners use verifier tests/scoring (e.g., partial constraints or intermediate progress tests) to prune large families of continuations at once (e.g., via tree search).
+See Appendix~\ref{app:family-level-pruning} for a short but more formal discussion.
+These methodologies have been recently adopted in LLMs (e.g., ~\cite{yaotot23,zhou2024language,snell2024scalingllmtesttimecompute}) and are finding their way into VLAs~\cite{yoon2025monte,zhaollms23}, and our theory makes clear when and why search is important.